batmen-lab/BioMANIA/README.md

 ### Run with Docker
 The BioMANIA project UI allows for an interactive session with the chatbot.

 > **For the Docker v2 demo, we have released a Docker image that includes the available models and data for `Scanpy`.
 At the moment, you can only check the execution for Scanpy under the v2 version.
-We are planning to release v3 later, which will accommodate more data.**
+We are planning to release v3 later, which will accommodate more data and installation service.**

 Start front-end UI service with:
 ```shell